Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

 The proposed discrete-time deception payoff for the evader in the RHC framework is given by

 where $\hat{x}^{k+i}_p$, $i \in \{1,\dots,N\}$ is the pursuer's position along the receding horizon that is obtained using the feedback strategy $\hat{u}$, as discussed in Section \ref{sec:decept}.
-In order to compute deceptive strategies for the evader, as per the game defined in $\mathcal{E}_d$, we assume the pursuer's feedback strategy to be pure pursuit.
-Consequently
+In order to compute the deceptive strategy for the evader, as per the game defined in $\mathcal{E}_d$, we assume the pursuer's feedback strategy to be pure pursuit.
+Consequently,

-In the following subsection, we present the simulation results for the proposed pursuit-evasion game with the players employing desensitized and deceptive strategies.
-The simulations are performed in MATLAB using its built-in function \texttt{fmincon} in conjunction with YALMIP \cite{Lofberg2004} for the optimization problems shown in Algorithm \ref{algo:rhc_minmax}.
-The convergence criterion to obtain the equilibrium points for the games $\mathcal{P}_o/\mathcal{P}_r$ and $\mathcal{E}_o$, as per the Algorithm \ref{algo:rhc_minmax}, is chosen to be $\|[\check{u}^{1:N}]_{i-1}-[\check{u}^{1:N}]_{i-1}\|,\|[\check{v}^{1:N}]_{i-1}-[\check{v}^{1:N}]_{i-1}\|\leq 5\times10^{-3}$.
+In the following section, we present simulation results for the proposed pursuit-evasion game with the players employing desensitized and deceptive strategies.
+The simulations were performed in MATLAB using its built-in function \texttt{fmincon} in conjunction with YALMIP \cite{Lofberg2004} for the optimization problems shown in Algorithm \ref{algo:rhc_minmax}.
+Note that $[\,.\,]_j$ indicates the $N$-step control input obtained at the $j^{th}$ iteration of the chosen Gauss-Seidel method of optimization in Algorithm \ref{algo:rhc_minmax}.
+The convergence criterion to obtain the equilibrium points for the games $\mathcal{P}_o/\mathcal{P}_r$ and $\mathcal{E}_o$, as per the Algorithm \ref{algo:rhc_minmax}, is chosen to be $\|[\check{u}^{1:N}]_{j}-[\check{u}^{1:N}]_{j-1}\|,\|[\check{v}^{1:N}]_{j}-[\check{v}^{1:N}]_{j-1}\|\leq 5\times10^{-3}$.

+Note that the analyses presented in this paper are based on heuristic arguments, and in this regard the paper assumes the existence of fixed points for the games $\mathcal{P}_o$, $\mathcal{P}_r$, $\mathcal{E}_o$.
+It should be stressed at this point that although we do not yet have a formal proof of the existence of a fixed point, in all our numerical simulations Algorithm~1 converged for all simulations conducted in this paper.